-When you have text, and want to add some effects, often, you need to convert it to a raster layer.
+When you have text and want to add some effects, often, you need to convert it to a raster layer.
 The problem with the raster layers is that they are no longer editable like the initial vector layers were.
-So here is the dilemma: keeping it in vector format, you can't apply the effects, but applying the effects in raster, you can't edit it.
+So here is the dilemma: keeping it in vector format, you can't apply the effects, but by applying the effects in raster, you can't edit it.

 The solution is to keep your text in vector format, while you apply the effects to a COPY of that layer.

 In the Layers palette, right-click on your vector layer, and choose Duplicate.